adonisjs/v6-docs/content/docs/guides/installation.md

 Before creating a new application, you should ensure that you have Node.js and npm installed on your computer.
 AdonisJS needs `Node.js >= 20`.

 You may install Node.js using either the [official installers](https://nodejs.org/en/download/) or [Volta](https://docs.volta.sh/guide/getting-started).
-Volta is a cross-platform package manager to install and run multiple Node.js versions on your computer.
+Volta is a cross-platform package manager that installs and runs multiple Node.js versions on your computer.

 ```sh
 // title: Verify Node.js version